 If you aren’t security conscious, then you should probably see how one of Wired.com author’s digital life was destroyed.
 After reading that story, we have jumped on board with the 2-step authentication for our Google accounts and most other services that offers this feature.
 After doing a short search, we were able to find a way to easily enable 2-step authentication in WordPress using Google Authenticator.
 If you are as security conscious as us, and you value your blog, then you should follow this tip to improve your WordPress security.

 Note: Google Authenticator only works on iOS, Android, Windows Phone, webOS, PalmOS, and BlackBerry devices.
-In other words you MUST have a smart phone, iPod Touch, or a tablet with the respective operating systems.
+In other words you will need your smart phone to login to your website.

 How Does it Work?